ibm-ecosystem-engineering/envizi-workshop-2024/126-data-flow-automation-lab/readme.md

 - Access Key
 - Secret Access Key

-For this exercise, refer the s3-configs.txt file updated by instructor
+You can find this info in the file `s3-config.txt` from [here](./files/s3-config.txt)  or from the shared Box folder.

 2. Keep you input file in UDC format ready
 You can take the sample file `POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx` from [here](./files/POCAccountSetupandDataLoad_INbank_India_ATMs.xlsx) or from the shared Box folder and update the content based on the data which you want to ingest